kahalewai/agent-context-guard/README.md

 ## Works with Your Existing Agent Framework

-agent-context-guard was designed to work with any AI agent framework:
+Agent Context Guard was designed to work with any AI agent framework:

 * No assumptions about agent framework or prompt format
 * Zero-code-change adoption via the CLI wrapper (`agent-context-guard run`)